 Markets perform well when the key indicators behind economic growth are strong and there is visibility ahead on how those indicators can be expected to perform.
 If global or local events create enough chaos, and investors can no longer look ahead and price-in market risk, that’s when things can get a bit scary.

-Since the start of the year Australia’s economy has been hammered by a series of events, including horrific bushfires, the spread of the COVID-19 virus and a resumption of falling interest rates to try and stimulate a sluggish economy suffering from a lack of consumer spending.
+At the start of 2020 Australia’s economy had been hammered by a series of events, including horrific bushfires, the spread of the COVID-19 virus and a resumption of falling interest rates to try and stimulate a sluggish economy suffering from a lack of consumer spending.

-The risk of Australia going into recession is now a secondary consideration.
-The focus is on keeping businesses running or in a state of dormancy where they can return to operational status rapidly once the virus has been contained.
-A huge spike in the unemployment rate cannot be prevented but if businesses can be restarted it will also drop rapidly.
+The risk of Australia going into recession became a secondary consideration.
+The focus was on keeping businesses running or in a state of dormancy where they could return to operational status rapidly once the virus had been contained.
+A huge spike in the unemployment rate could not be prevented but if businesses could be restarted it was expected drop rapidly.
+As it turned out employment bounced back quicker than expected and as we entered May employment was stronger than before the pandemic and unemployment was expected to drop to 5 per cent by year end.

-A turning point had been on the horizon and in December last year markets had been expecting rates to rise.
-Weeks later the US Federal Reserve cut rates by 0.5 per cent and its interest rate target is now between zero to 0.25 per cent.
-COVID-19 is another VUCA event, and its impact has been dramatic.
+A turning point had been on the horizon and in December 2019 markets had been expecting rates to rise.
+Weeks later the US Federal Reserve cut rates by 0.5 per cent, and its interest rate target dropped to between zero to 0.25 per cent.
+COVID-19 was another VUCA event, and its impact was dramatic.

-Australia followed America into a downward cycle, and our cash rate is now down to just 0.25 per cent.
+Australia followed America into a downward cycle, and our cash rate is now down to just 0.25 per cent and the Reserve Bank of Australia has said it expects it to stay that low until 2024.

 What does this mean for my portfolio?

 The message may not have sunk in fully yet but it is loud and clear.
-You cannot predict events like the global financial crisis, COVID-19, Brexit or Russia erupting into an oil production war with Saudi Arabia.
+You cannot predict events like the global financial crisis, COVID-19, Brexit or trade wars.
 But your portfolio will have to be prepared for such events.

 You also cannot predict how long such events will impact markets.
-Coronavirus will remain an issue for months, not weeks.
-It was the same with trade wars, something that initially seemed a matter for diplomacy to resolve continued to escalate throughout last year with rising market impacts.
+Coronavirus will remain an issue for years, not months.
+It was the same with trade wars, something that initially seemed a matter for diplomacy to resolve in 2019 continued to escalate throughout last year with rising market impacts.
+It's an issue that still could erupt back into the headlines suddenly.

-The shockwaves from those fears created another ‘Black Monday’ on March 9 as share market indices across the world had the biggest one day fall since the onset of the global financial crisis in 2008.
+However, we can look back and see VOCA in play when markets had little visibility on the coming impacts from the pandemic.
+The shockwaves from those fears created another ‘Black Monday’ on March 9 2020 as share market indices across the world had the biggest one day fall since the onset of the global financial crisis in 2008.
 The Australian market shed over $100 billion in value.

 Not surprisingly, the following day there was a market bounce in the US as investors scrambled to take advantage of what were perceived to be low share prices.